turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

     * When have I seen this talent get in my way?
     * How do I feel about the level to which I use this talent on a regular basis?
 3. Goal-setting: how would I like to develop this theme more?
-    * What professional goals do I want to focus on right now?
-How might developing this theme help me with those?
+    * How could this theme be useful at Turing?
+In programming?
     * How can I build more awareness around this theme?
     * In which situations would developing this theme be very beneficial?
     * How do I want others to see me in regards to this theme?